plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 ## Removed mapbox traces and subplots

-The legacy `mapbox`-based traces and subplot type are gone.
+The legacy Mapbox-based traces and subplot type are gone.
 Rename to the MapLibre-based `map` family.
-For deeper background on the switch, see [Mapbox to MapLibre migration](https://plotly.com/python/mapbox-to-maplibre/).
+For more information, see [Mapbox to MapLibre migration](https://plotly.com/python/mapbox-to-maplibre/).

 | Removed | Replacement |